 - If a Registrant is experiencing reprisals for their role in making or assisting in a complaint or prosecution, they may speak with their regulatory body (through the complaint intake process) or the OSPG through OSPGEnquiries@gov.bc.ca; and/or may seek legal recourse.

-The staff of the Office of the Superintendent of Professional Governance ("OSPG") and the staff of the affected professions are diligently working on a series of communication pieces to assist all Registrants in understanding the provisions of the incoming legislation.
+The staff of the Office of the Superintendent of Professional Governance ("OSPG") and the staff of the affected professions is diligently working on a series of communication pieces to assist all Registrants in understanding the provisions of the incoming legislation.
 This information will be provided as soon as it becomes available.

 Any questions should be directed to JP Ellson, CEO/Registrar, at email@example.com